-The CISPA-Stanford Center for Cybersecurity is a joint center for cybersecurity research between CISPA, Saarland University and Stanford University which recognizes the high potential of a mutually beneficial cooperation between CISPA and Stanford in the field of cybersecurity and follows from the desire of the scientists of the parties to conduct joint research.
+The CISPA-Stanford Center for Cybersecurity is a joint center for cybersecurity research between CISPA – Helmholtz Center for Information Security and Stanford University which recognizes the high potential of a mutually beneficial cooperation between CISPA and Stanford in the field of cybersecurity and follows from the desire of the scientists of the parties to conduct joint research.

 The collaboration has the following two intertwined goals:

 To achieve these goals, CISPA and Stanford University established this collaboration to form the CISPA-Stanford Center for Cybersecurity, with corresponding research activities at CISPA and at Stanford University.
 The center addresses the particular career-development needs of young German scientists in cybersecurity.
 It fosters the professional development of a small number of selected, outstanding individuals by providing them with the opportunity to work at Stanford University as Visiting Assistant Professors in the area of cybersecurity for two years and to then return to Germany to continue their research as a senior researcher at the CISPA and ultimately as a professor at a German university or a research leader in industry.